MatiasConTilde/autoTelegram/uno/README.md

 `API_ID`: The Telegram API id

 `API_HASH`: The Telegram API hash

-`PHONE_NUMBER`: Your phone number in international format (for the first connection)

 `MIN_PLAYERS`: The minimal amout of players that have joined before starting the game automatiacally